-1. Junior Investigators eligible, used only once; 200 hours up to 1 year
+1. Junior Investigators eligible, used only once; 200 hrs of both project management and study coordinator hours, up to 1 year.
+Please click here for more info.

 APPLY HERE: catalyst.harvard.edu/services/hccrcrequest/

 Note: Data Management Only requests will always be funded by investigator.
 If paired with a study coordinator or project manager, then the investigator is eligible ; we do not support data entry only requests with study coordinator support

 Housed within the Department of Psychiatry Program in Behavioral Science, directed by Deborah Waber, Ph.D. and co-directed by Michelle Bosquet Enlow, Ph.D., this core will provide two kinds of service: behavioral science consultation for investigators who wish to include behavioral outcomes on grants, protocols and manuscripts; and psychometrician services to collect data for protocols that have neuropsychological, psychiatric, psychological or other behavioral outcomes.
 Click here for billing rates.